kiboschool/course-programming-2/src/lessons/data/read-data-from-an-internet-api.md

 * Second, once we've written all of that filtering code, the website might make some changes and cause the filtering to not work anymore - fairly often, the website will add a new feature or update the site, and then our code will get errors until we update it to make the filtering work again.
 * And third, many websites don't really want programs to automatically look at their data, and so they try to block Python from getting the website.
 (Programs looking at their data might send many requests, which would slow down the website.)
 Even many Google pages block access.

-The process of using the html that was designed for a browser is called **scraping**, and we try to avoid having to do it whenever possible.
+The process of using the html that was designed for a browser is called scraping, and we try to avoid having to do it whenever possible.

 Fortunately, some websites are set up to intentionally let programs connect to them, which eliminates these problems.
 This is called an **API**.
-Companies commonly create a **web API** - special URLs where if a program sends a request, they get easy-to-use data back in response.
+A company will create a **web API** by setting up a server that listens for special URLs.
+If a program sends a request to one of these URLs, they get pure data back in response.

-How APIs solve the above problems:
+Why APIs are better than scraping:
 * APIs do not send html back, or anything intended to be shown by the browser, they send only the pure data that you need.
-For example, instead of sending text and graphics back, they send just a list of numbers.
+For example, instead of sending text and graphics back, they could send just a list of numbers.
-* APIs do not have their output change arbitrarily.
+* APIs keep their output structure the same.
 The company providing an API will be careful not to make changes that would cause your program to stop working.
+For example, if the API documentation says that the API will respond with a dictionary, it won't change a few weeks later to respond with a list instead.
 * An API can monitor how often it is being called, and block anything that is requesting it too often.
-If an API needs to block access, it can do so by requiring an "API token" to be used.
-(For us, we are using free APIs that do not need tokens, but you might see this come up in the future.).
+(An API can restrict access to by requiring anyone connecting to it to provide a type of password called a token).

 You can type an API url into the address bar for your browser and see the results there.
-But you'll just see raw data, so that isn't very useful.
-The intention is for programs, not people, to see it.
+But you'll just see raw data, so it isn't very useful.
+The intention an API is for programs, not people, to see it.

-Fortunately for my tomato plant project, there is a free API that any program can request to, that will respond with the current weather.
+Fortunately for my tomato plant project, there is a free API that any program can send requests to, that will respond with the weather forecast.
 I can write a program to automatically look at the weather forecast!
 And the data will be in json format, which we already know how to work with.

-Watch the video in the next section to see how I update the weather program we've been working on to read real weather information from the internet.
+Watch the video in the next section, to see how I update the weather program we've been working on to get real weather information from the internet.